smartwinnr/site-smartwinnr/site/content/privacy/security-policy.md

            <div id="">
                <h4><b>Code analysis</b></h4>
                  <p>
                    We have an automated code analysis platform that covers all code repositories at SmartWinnr.
-This platform runs a variety of static analysis tools (which we are continually adding to and improving) that help to ensure the overall security of our code.
+This platform runs a variety of static analysis tools (which we are continually adding to and improving) that help to ensure the overall security of our code. <span id="how-we-identify-protect-against-and-respond-to-security-threats"></span>
                  </p>
-            </div>  <br>
+            </div>  <br> <br>
             <div id="">
                <h3><b>How we identify, protect against and respond to security threats</b></h3>
             </div>